ramp-eu/CONTRA-2.0/README.md

 [![License: MIT](https://img.shields.io/github/license/ramp-eu/TTE.project1.svg)](https://opensource.org/licenses/MIT)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4899/badge)](https://bestpractices.coreinfrastructure.org/projects/4899)

+The Depalletization IoT Agent for RS232 and MODBUS TCP protocol is both infrastructural and functional component supporting warehousing and production (de)palletization processess.
+It provides data about processss performance automated by machines (e.g. approx. time remaining to finish a pile, number of remaining pile layers etc.)

 An IoT Agent for RS232 and MODBUS TCP protocol is designed to be a bridge between RS232 ASCII based custom protocol or MODBUS TCP protocol and the [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) interface of a context broker.
-The agent is customized for supporting wareohusing and production palletization processess.

 It is based on the IoT [Agent Node.js](https://github.com/telefonicaid/iotagent-node-lib) Library.
 Further general information about the FIWARE IoT Agents framework, its architecture and the common interaction model can be found in the library's GitHub repository.